 your physical hunger is being satisfied when you begin to eat with a noticeable feeling of

-Step #6: Eat the Foods You Really Love.
+Step #6: Savor your food.
 Feast all your senses.
 Smell, taste, touch

 and fully enjoy your meals.
 Revel in the sensuality of your food.
 Know that you are the boss, not food.